Raibows/WebPlayground-of-StableDiffusion/README.md

-# An Easily Deployment Web Playground of Stable Diffusion Model
+# An Easy Deployment Web Playground of Stable Diffusion Model

-This repo provides an easily deployment guide for a web playground of stable diffusion model.
+This repo provides a web playground which can be easily deployed of stable diffusion model.

 Stable diffusion model is a state-of-the-art method for generating images from texts.